 The increased signups to fruit and veg box deliveries, meal delivery services like hellofresh, and all home delivery services have grown hugely.

-Could it be positive for local smaller suppliers?
+Could it be positive for smaller local suppliers?
 People seem to be returning to the smaller local providers who have been there in times of need.
-Stepped in where the supermarkets have been failing.
-Local farm shops keeping supplies going and local pubs turning themselves into vegetable shops.
+Stepped into where the supermarkets have been failing.
+Local farm shops keep supplies going and local pubs turn themselves into vegetable shops.
 Could our buying ways be changed forever in a positive way?
 Back to buying local and more in-season foods.